sanjay-906/Diabetes_Predicter/README.md

 # Diabetes_Predicter
-This repository contains all the code files for the diabetes predicter ML model There are some issues in this model, the updated/final version is stored in repository "Diabetes_Predictor_Deployed"
+This repository contains all the code files for the diabetes predicter ML model<br>
+There are some issues in this model, the updated/final version is stored in repository "Diabetes_Predictor_Deployed"